federicotrastulli/federicotrastulli.github.io/_pages/about.md

 I'm interested in left politics and how conflict over societal inequalities translates into both party strategies and political behaviour.
 I also work on other projects in the broader field of electoral studies.

-My research appears in journals such as the [European Journal of Political Research](https://www.cambridge.org/core/journals/european-journal-of-political-research/article/who-prioritises-what-determinants-and-measurement-of-voters-issue-prioritisation/E85C711B0698149F280FA000C70A5E66), [Perspectives on Politics](https://www.cambridge.org/core/journals/perspectives-on-politics/article/left-governmental-power-and-the-reduction-of-inequalities-in-western-europe-18712020/ED555D70627A4A3D57B2BD9B708C5F55), [Electoral Studies](https://www.sciencedirect.com/science/article/pii/S026137942500112X), and [Social Politics](https://academic.oup.com/sp/advance-article/doi/10.1093/sp/jxae035/7965949), among others.
-In 2024, I was the first recipient of the ["Mario Caciagli Award"](https://oaj.fupress.net/index.php/qoe/announcement/view/133) for Best Article published in the Italian Journal of Electoral Studies.
+My research appears in journals such as the *European Journal of Political Research*, *Perspectives on Politics*, *Electoral Studies*, and *Social Politics*, among others.
+In 2024, I was the first recipient of the "Mario Caciagli Award" for Best Article published in the Italian Journal of Electoral Studies.

 In November 2023, I completed my PhD in Political Science at LUISS Guido Carli.
 I was educated in the UK (MSc, LSE) and Italy (Bachelor's degree, Sapienza University of Rome).

-My first single-authored monograph, "Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences", is under contract with Palgrave Macmillan.
+My first single-authored monograph, *Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences*, is under contract with Palgrave Macmillan.

 ## Research Highlights